csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-file-transfer.md

 ### Connecting to allas

-1. Open connection to Allas wih these commands:
+1. Open connection to Allas with these commands:

 ```bash
 module load allas